accoffin12/-streaming-05-smart-smoker/README.md

         ch.queue_declare(foodA_queue, durable=True)
         ch.queue_declare(foodB_queue, durable=True)
 ```
-We set the messages to publish to a specific exchange, routing_key and message.
-Once established error handling was added, in case the connection to the server either failed, or couldn't be established.
-Finally we designed the script ot close when the stream of data was complete.
-This proccess can take a very long time, so an exceptionw was added for a keyboard escape:
+We set the messages to publish to a specific exchange, routing_key, and message.
+Once established error handling was added, in case the connection to the server either failed or couldn't be established.
+Finally, we designed the script to close when the stream of data was complete.
+This process can take a very long time, so an exception was added for a keyboard escape:

 ```
 except KeyboardInterrupt: